SLAC Subcontractor Badging Process

 NOTE: SLAC requests at least 24 hours to

-After activation it can take a few hours before the ID is listed in the SLAC directory.
+process ID numbers.
 If the ID is not accessible within 24 hours after activation or for urgent matters, call

 Ramona Miahnahri for assistance.

-The ID should have been emailed to the worker.
-If the
+The ID should have been sent to the email entered in the

 email isn't accessible, you can also retrieve your System ID number at the